-GRANT <PRIVILEGE> ...
+GRANT < Privilege > ...
 WITH GRANT OPTION

-With CDH 5.2, you can delegate granting and revoking privileges to other roles.
+You can delegate granting and revoking privileges to other roles.
 For example, a role that is granted a privilege WITH GRANT OPTION can GRANT/REVOKE the same privilege to/from other roles.
 Hence, if a role has the ALL privilege on a database and the WITH GRANT OPTION set, users granted that role can execute GRANT/REVOKE statements only for that database or child tables of the database.